Creamy, herbaceous and the perfect amount of tang – this green goddess dressing is what you need to give you all the spring/summer feels.

 Here’s what you’ll need to make this green goddess salad dressing:

-Sour Cream or Greek Yogurt– Classic green goddess dressing is made with sour cream.
-If you don’t have sour cream handy try Greek yogurt.
+- Sour Cream or Greek Yogurt– Classic green goddess dressing is made with sour cream & mayo.
+If you don’t have sour cream try Greek yogurt.

-Mayonnaise- Mayo is another traditional ingredient in this dressing.
+- Mayonnaise- Mayo is a traditional ingredient in this dressing.
 If you’d like to skip it, try adding a bit of olive oil to add some richness.

-Anchovies–I have to admit, I’m not an anchovy fan.
-However, when added to different dishes it really enhances the flavor.
+- Anchovies–I have to admit, I’m not an anchovy fan but when added to different dishes it really enhances the flavor.
 Traditionally anchovies or anchovy paste add a little umami punch to this dressing and it’s oh so good.
 If you want to keep it vegetarian, add in a teaspoon or two of capers.

-Garlic, salt, and pepper – These three besties here tie everything together and add to the depth of flavor of the dressing.
+- Garlic, salt, and pepper – All of these tie everything together and add to the depth of flavor.